 In the context of the people who access Wattle Place services, trauma, more specifically complex trauma, develops from repeated and sustained exposure in childhood, to physical, sexual or emotional abuse, humiliation, violations of trust and breaches of care, particularly by those who should provide safety.
 Severe emotional trauma causes a response in the brain.
 So if this trauma occurs repeatedly, particularly in childhood, it can alter the child’s developing brain so profoundly that it can become stuck in a heightened fight, flight or freeze state, which remains consistent into that person’s adult life.
 Complex trauma can impact the way people view the world, their relationships and their reactions and responses.

 - How do I register with Wattle Place to receive support?

 Please ring Wattle Place using the toll free or land line numbers provided in the Contact us page, and speak to one of our Administration team.
-They will ask you some basic questions in order to register you if you are eligible.
+They will ask you some basic questions to determine if you are eligible and which services you would best meet your needs.
 You will then be able to access the services we offer.
 You do not need a referral and all of our services are provided free of charge.

 - Can I register on behalf of someone I know?

 It is best if the eligible person registers themselves.
 However, if there are issues that prevent the eligible person registering themselves, a support person may register on their behalf.
 In that case, it is preferable that they complete the registration with the eligible person present.
 The eligible person must sign any documentation that is required, except in special circumstances.